GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.00.17

+Update all user calendar commands to disable falling back to client access if service account authorization has never been performed.

 ### 7.00.16

 Updated `gam <UserTypeEntity> claim|transfer ownership` to show `Got N Drive Files/Folders that matched query` messages